 When working on branding policies, it is very important to remember that the school brand is not just about marketing and development, but it actually affects student learning.
 As seen in earlier research, schools with highly trusted brands also experience higher levels of student achievement.
 The work of PR in most companies and businesses is supporting a stronger and healthier financial bottom-line.
 That is a desired outcome for independent schools as well, however, well initiated and guided PR policies support better educational outcomes and a stronger sense of Connection and school culture.

-Intentional PR Goals
+4. Intentional Goals

 Fostering community and developing culture is intentional work.
 Effective PR programs establish data-driven goals to support that work.
 This means those responsible for drafting PR goals must have access, as well as insight, into understanding multiple data sources regarding the school and surrounding community – starting with data from the most recent accreditation process.
 Nearly all accrediting agencies require schools to produce both internal and external surveys and focus groups during the accreditation process.
 These data points provide a large amount of information to consider when establishing PR goals.